tomcollins211095/Navan-Tours/README.md

 - __Menu__

-  - Menu items and features.
+  - The menu headers with their hover design.

-- __The landing page image__
+- __The landing page__

-  - The landing includes.
+  - The landing page is colourful and attractive for a user to spend time on.

 - __Contact Page__

-  - Conact page and form.
+  - The conact page features a form that doesn't send the information anywhere but has a """post and get feature???""" as to show the user the function of them submitting the form.

 - __NewsLetter__